kdogz9/Client-brief/README.md

 - Consider any new tools, techniques, or approaches you would explore in future projects to achieve better results.

 ## Bibliography

+Unreal Engine - Side Scroller Camera Tutorial (2023) At: https://www.youtube.com/watch?v=659FjVeibv0 (Accessed  26/03/2025).

+A destroy actor and respawn tutorial.
+(2022) At: https://www.youtube.com/watch?v=Z_3B_EKSCDY (Accessed  29/03/2025).

+ How To Pick Up And Drop Items | Hold Items In Hand - Unreal Engine Tutorial (2021) At: https://www.youtube.com/watch?v=EbZrfsJ1fWc (Accessed  29/03/2025).

+How To Attach A Weapon To The Player | Give The Player A Weapon - Unreal Engine Tutorial (2021) At: https://www.youtube.com/watch?v=mSCPg3d5Kgg (Accessed  29/03/2025).

+Unreal Engine - Ingredient Pickup and Potion Crafting (2025) At: https://www.youtube.com/watch?v=-hOStF6TkHQ (Accessed  29/03/2025).

+ How To Create A Main Menu - Unreal Engine 5 Tutorial (2022) At: https://www.youtube.com/watch?v=kumZj_mov58 (Accessed  29/03/2025).

+UNREAL ENGINE 5 HOW TO PICKUP AND READ NOTES TUTORIAL (2023) At: https://www.youtube.com/watch?v=719PxAugimo (Accessed  29/03/2025).

+How To Display A Prompt Above An Item In-Game - Unreal Engine 4/5 Tutorial (2022) At: https://www.youtube.com/watch?v=tob3GEdMJFc (Accessed  29/03/2025).

+Unreal Engine - Sound and Music In 6 Minutes (2021) At: https://www.youtube.com/watch?v=1GJRoUJvijw (Accessed  29/03/2025).

+How To Use Trigger Box - Unreal Engine 5 Tutorial (2024) At: https://www.youtube.com/watch?v=SB9-NmFrY78 (Accessed  29/03/2025).

+ how to make items fall when the player enters a zone unreal engine 5 - Google Search (s.d.)
+At: https://www.google.com/search?q=how+to+make+items+fall+when+the+player+enters+a+zone+unreal+engine+5&rlz=1C1GCEA_enGB1152GB1152&oq=ho&gs_lcrp=EgZjaHJvbWUqBggBEEUYOzIGCAAQRRg7MgYIARBFGDsyCAgCEEUYJxg7MgYIAxBFGDkyDQgEEAAYkQIYgAQYigUyBggFEEUYPDIGCAYQRRg8MgYIBxBFGDzSAQgzNDU2ajBqN6gCALACAA&sourceid=chrome&ie=UTF-8 (Accessed  29/03/2025).

+How To Make & Trigger A Simple Cutscene | Unreal Engine 5 Tutorial (2024) At: https://www.youtube.com/watch?v=AXGcKi66ENc (Accessed  29/03/2025).

 - Compile a complete list of all sources referenced throughout your project.
 This may include articles, journals, videos, games, software, documentation, or any other materials.
 - Ensure all references are formatted according to the [university's citation method](https://mylibrary.uca.ac.uk/referencing).
 - Organise your references in alphabetical order.
 Alternatively, you may separate them by type (e.g., academic sources, games, videos), but consistency is key.